Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 29:10 On top of like C malloc, there's a Python allocator, right?

-29:14 So there's like this layer, we have RAM, we have the operating systems, virtual memory management, we have C's malloc, we have this PyMem, PyMalloc thing, We have the Python object allocator that then figures out where to place these things and we actually have object memory.
+29:23 We have the Python object allocator that then figures out where to place these things and we actually have object memory.

 29:29 So there's a lot of stuff going on here and they break it into three levels of organization.

-29:41 Not like maybe a list that has a bunch of stuff, but each little bit smaller, right?
+29:41 Not like maybe a list that has a bunch of stuff, but each, each little bit smaller, right?

-29:46 So those are the things we're talking about.
+29:45 So those are the things we're talking about.

-29:48 And what happens is it gets broken into these three things called the block, the pool, and the arena.
+29:48 And what happens is it gets broken into these three things called the block, the pool and the arena.

 30:03 So maybe there's a block that holds 16 byte Python things.

-30:08 OK.
+30:08 Okay.

-30:10 Yeah.
+30:09 Yeah.

-30:13 it knows how to exactly fill up and then reuse those blocks.
+30:10 So the reason is, is Python can then, it knows how to exactly fill up and then reuse those blocks.

-30:17 Oh, yeah.
+30:17 Oh yeah.

-30:17 OK.
+30:17 Right.

 30:18 So if it's like, oh, I'm going to get a bunch of numbers, all the numbers are the same size unless they become utterly huge.